mildmindmine/pokedex/README.md

 # pokedex

-### Simple application to display list of pokemon as a part of Appsynth
+### Simple application to display list of pokemon as a part of Appsynth's assignment

 #### This application contains 2 main features